microsoft/hands-on-lab-functions/docs/workshop.md

 <div class="task" data-title="Tasks">

-> Create a new `Activity Function` called `SaveTranscription` to store the transcription of the audio file in Cosmos DB.
+> - Create a new `Activity Function` called `SaveTranscription` to store the transcription of the audio file in Cosmos DB.
-> Use the `CosmosDBOutput` binding to store the data in the Cosmos DB.
+> - Use the `CosmosDBOutput` binding to store the data in the Cosmos DB.
-> Store the `AudioTranscription` object in the Cosmos DB container called `audios_transcripts`
+> - Store the `AudioTranscription` object in the Cosmos DB container called `audios_transcripts`.
-> Call the activity from the orchestration part of the `AudioTranscriptionOrchestration.cs` file.
+> - Call the activity from the orchestration part.

 </div>